-Microbiological Contaminants

-Contaminant and Unit of Measurement Dates of sampling (mo./yr.)
-MCL Violatio n Y/N Highest Monthly Percentage /Number MCLG MCL Likely Source of Contamination

-1. Total Coliform 08/06 N 1 0 For systems collecting Naturally present in

-Bacteria fewer than 40 samples per the environment
+Microbiological Contaminants Dates of sampling (mo./yr.)
+MCL Violation Y/N Highest Monthly Percentage /Number MCLG MCL Likely Source of Contamination 1.
+Total Coliform Bacteria 05/2008 08/2008 09/2008 Y 4 0 For systems collecting fewer than 40 samples per month: presence of coliform bacteria in 1 sample collected during a month.
+Naturally present in the environment

-Bucteria month: presence of coliform

-bacteria in 1 or more

-samples collected during a

-month.

 Total Coliform: The Total Coliform Rule requires water systems to meet a stricter limit for coliform bacteria.
 Coliform bacteria are usually harmless, but their presence in water can be an indication of disease-causing bacteria.
 When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
 If this limit is exceeded, the water supplier must notify the public by newspaper, television or radio.
+To comply with the stricter regulation, we have increased the average amount of chlorine in the distribution system.